JadaDev/JAI/README.md

 # JAI — Discord AI Bot

-> **JAI** is a lightweight, multi-purpose Discord bot that brings Google Gemini-powered AI chat, role automation, premium music playback, and server insights to your community—all from a single slash command interface.
+> **JAI** is a lightweight, multi-purpose Discord bot that brings Google Gemini-powered AI chat, role automation, premium music playback, and server insights to your community—all from a single slash-command interface.

 ---